Dactylic hexameter: Silver Age and Late Empire

 Also notable is the tendency among late grammarians to thoroughly dissect the hexameters of Virgil and earlier poets.
 A treatise on poetry by Diomedes Grammaticus is a good example, as this work categorizes dactylic hexameter verses in ways that were later interpreted under the golden line rubric.
 Independently, these two trends show the form becoming highly artificial—more like a puzzle to solve than a medium for personal poetic expression.

+Middle Ages

 By the Middle Ages, some writers adopted more relaxed versions of the meter.
 Bernard of Cluny, in the 12th century, for example, employs it in his De Contemptu Mundi, but ignores classical conventions in favor of accentual effects and predictable rhyme both within and between verses, e.g.: